LacunaOmnibus/MontyLacuna/doc/getting_started_running.rst

 MontyLacuna will not work with Python 2.
 Python 3 should be available via your package manager.

+If you do already have python installed on your system, and it's version 2, then when you install python version 3, it will probably install the language as ``python3``, not just ``python``.
+If that's the case, you're going to need to actually type ``python3`` anywhere the instructions below tell you to type ``python``.

 .. _inst_monty:

 Install MontyLacuna